-Online laws, regulations, and guidelines are designed to protect the rights of consumers and apply to any person who markets, sells or promotes products and services online.
-Every website owner risks being sued for not following compliance laws.
-Feigning ignorance about the law won’t protect you from being slapped with a legal notice.
+Online laws are designed to protect consumers and apply to any person who markets, sells or promotes goods and services online.
+Anyone who owns a website risks being sued for not following compliance laws.
+Feigning ignorance about legal requirements won’t protect you from being slapped with a legal notice.

-Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites state that if you promote anything on your site for profit, then you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the US-based Better Business Bureau, also referred to as BBB.
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you plan to promote anything on your site for profit, then you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory departments, such as the US-based BBB, or Better Business Bureau.
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-- Any type of advertising, including inline advertising, Google Adsense, etc.
+- Any type of advertising, including Google AdSense

 - Retarget Marketing